aws-samples/amazon-rekognition-custom-labels-demo/README.md

 The "*StartProjectVersion*" action allows to start running a version of a model.
 Starting a model takes a while to complete, after that its status will transit to "*RUNNING*" (to check the current state of the model, navigate to the "Project Summary" tab of the demo).
-Once the model is running, you can detect custom labels in new images by navigating to the "T*est your models*" tab of the demo.
+Once the model is running, you can detect custom labels in new images by navigating to the "*Test your models*" tab of the demo.

 You need to specify the minimum number of inference units to use.
 A single inference unit represents 1 hour of processing and can support up to 5 Transactions per Second (TPS).
 Use a higher number to increase the TPS throughput of your model.
 You are charged for the number of inference units that you use.